Unknown-086/Beluga_Search_Engine/data/README.md

 - Stores filtered versions of the datasets based on specific criteria, such as removing irrelevant rows or limiting datasets to certain topics.

 ### 4. `ForwardIndexData/`
+- #### `SampleTesting/`
+  - Contains sample forward index files used for testing the forward index generation process.
+- #### `Testing/`
   - Contains the generated forward index files.
   - Each file maps document IDs to the words they contain along with positional information.

 ### 5. `InvertedIndexData/`
+- #### `SampleTesting/`
+  - Contains sample inverted index files used for testing the inverted index generation process.
+- #### `Testing/`
   - Contains the generated inverted index files.
   - Each file maps Word IDs to the list of document IDs where they appear.

 ### 6. `Lexicons/`
+- #### `SampleTesting/`
+  - Contains sample lexicon files used for testing the lexicon generation process.
+- #### `Testing/`
   - Stores lexicon files which map words to unique Word IDs.
   - These files are critical for building forward and inverted indexes.

 ### 7. `ModifiedAfterDeletedData/`
 - Stores updated datasets after rows or columns are deleted during preprocessing.

 ### 8. `ModifiedDatasets/`
 - Contains modified datasets after transformations or additions (e.g., language translations, structure updates).

+### 9. `SampleDatasets_ForTesting/`
+- Contains sample datasets used for testing Lexicon, Forward Index, and Inverted Index generation.

 ---